SysKitTeam/docs-spconsultant/faq/troubleshooting/service-app-does-not-have-proxies.md

 ## Problem:

-While trying to load SharePoint farm settings with SPDocKit I received the following message:
+While trying to load SharePoint farm settings with SPDocKit Consultant I received the following message:

 > The service application ‘UPA name’ does not have any proxies that are default in a proxy group.